GRAAL-Research/poutyne/docs/source/examples/tips_and_tricks.rst

             masked_target = torch.where(mask, padded_sequences_labels,
                                         torch.ones_like(mask) * self.mask_value)

-            # We also pass the mask for the F1 score sine it need a mask tensor to be compute
+            # We also pass the mask for the F1 score since it need a mask tensor to be compute
             return (padded_sequences_vectors, lengths), (masked_target, mask)

         def __call__(self, batch):